 many like- minded new friends from doing so.
 It would be great

 to have some new Groups.
 If you are interested, please contact

 me, Penny Rose, 01297 561076

 - A new Meditation and Relaxation Group

-will start in January.
+will start in January if there is enough interest.
 Please contact Jo Smith Oliver 07525

 - A Darts team could start in January if

 there is enough interest.
 Please contact Heather Britton

 - Walking Group 1 has 2 vacancies.
 Please